adriankarlen/neobrutal-zebar/README.md

 # Neobrutal [Zebar](https://github.com/glzr-io/zebar)

 > NOTE: This configuration is it's early development.
 Contributions are
-> welcome, especially to the process icon map, as I only mapped the ones, I use
+> welcome, especially to the process icon map, as I only mapped the ones I use
 > that could not be automapped.

 ## 🔥Showcase